ynouri/mythril_webapi/README.md

 1. Review security around default settings and login/passwords: Django, Celery, RabbitMQ, SQLite
 1. Review production settings vs test
 1. Adapt the Celery workers number settings to the deployment environment target (Heroku dynos?)
+1. Enhance the diplay of issues returned by myth - return them in a dictionnary